DevenSuji/MasteringTerraform/Notes.md

     ```

     * Provide input variables using terraform.tfvars file.
+        * When terraform finds the file by the name terraform.tfvars then terraform will auto-load load the variables present in this file by overriding the default values in the variables.tf file.
     * Provide input variables using <anyname>.tfvars file with cli argument -var-file.
     * Provide input variables using auto.tfvars files.
     * Implement complex type constructors like List and Maps in input variables.